knownasilya/knownasilya.github.io/content/when-components-aren't-enough.md

 ---
-    title: 'When Components Aren't Enough'
+title: 'When Components Aren''t Enough'
 # image: ''
 authors:
   - ilya
 date: '2020-01-08T04:20:48.120Z'
 tags:
   - ember-js
 ---
 Sometimes components are too high-level, and you need to get at a specific DOM element, either for `scrollTo` or `focus`, in these situations Ember provides a lower-level primitive called an element-modifier.
 To get started with element modifiers you can check out existing modifiers at [EmberObserver](https://emberobserver.com/categories/modifiers) or create your own using the `ember-modifier` [library](https://github.com/ember-modifier/ember-modifier).

 ## Some Examples